JohnZonneveld/johnzonneveld.github.io/_posts/2020-12-22-JS Portfolio Project.md

 ![EL15fx](/assets/img/EL15fx.jpg){:class="img-responsive"}

 ![EL15fx62](/assets/img/EL15fx62.jpg){:class="img-responsive"}

+As you can see, in the above images the more characters in the gridsquare notation the more accurate the position will be.
+As I mentioned before all these three different notations are valid and have to be accepted in the forms.
+In Javascript I added the following validation pattern="[A-R]{2}[0-9]{2}([a-x]{2})?([0-9]{2})?", this will give us a HTML validation and together with some css in the form of:
+{% highlight javascript %}
+input:invalid {
+    background-color: coral;
+}
+{% endhighlight %}
+we can make the background turn read so the user can easier see which value is of a wrong format.

 <h2>One form for Edit and Add, need for classes</h2>
 Both for the User and the Contact I was able to use one form for the edit and create action.